-A passenger who gets hurt in a car accident usually has an easier case than a driver or any other type of personal injury plaintiff.
-This is because the passenger does not have to worry about proving liability; one of the drivers is going to be at fault for the car accident.
+A passenger who gets hurt in a car accident usually has an easier time than most other personal injury claimants.
+That's because the passenger typically doesn't have to worry about proving liability; someone else (usually one or more drivers) is going to be at fault for the car accident.

-As with any personal injury claim, in a car accident case the plaintiff must be able to prove two things: liability (the defendant’s fault) and damages (how badly the plaintiff was injured).
+As with any personal injury claim, in a car accident case the plaintiff must be able to prove two things: liability (that someone else was at fault) and damages (how badly the claimant was injured).

-In a fault-based state, once the passenger has completed his/her medical treatment, and is healed (or has reached "maximum medical improvement") the case is now ready to be settled.
-If it is a case where both drivers could be at fault, the passenger or a lawyer has to negotiate with both drivers’ insurance companies.
-In many cases, a passenger injury claim can be settled painlessly, but there are situations where it is difficult to settle passenger injury cases.
+In a fault-based state, once the passenger has completed his/her medical treatment, and is healed (or has reached "maximum medical improvement") the case is ready to be settled.
+If it is a case where both drivers could be at fault, the injured passenger (or his or her lawyer) will negotiate with both drivers’ insurance companies.
+In many cases, a passenger injury claim can be settled painlessly, but there are situations where some difficulty could arise.

-Let’s say that insurer #1 believes that its driver is only 25% at fault, but insurer #2 believes that its driver is only 25% at fault.
-That means that each insurer is only going to be willing to pay $25,000 toward the settlement.
+Let’s say insurer #1 believes its driver is only 25% at fault, but insurer #2 also believes its driver is only 25% at fault.
+That means each insurer is only going to be willing to pay $25,000 toward the settlement.
 The passenger is now stuck.
-In order to get the full value on his/her case, the passenger will have to wait until one or the other insurer caves and agrees to pay the proper amount, which is a waste as far as the passenger is concerned.
+In order to get the full value on his/her case, the passenger will have to wait until one or the other insurer caves and agrees to pay the proper amount.
 So, in this example, you can see how a fight over liability between the two insurance companies unnecessarily delays the passenger’s settlement.

-Another potential problem in passenger injury cases is when there are multiple passengers.
+Another potential problem arises when there are multiple injured passengers.

-If you are a passenger who was injured in a car accident, and have any questions about your legal rights, you may want to discuss your options with a car accident lawyer.
+If you are a passenger who was injured in a car accident, and you have any questions about your legal rights, you might want to discuss your situation with a car accident lawyer.